Clickport vs Cloudflare Web Analytics in 2026

 Cloudflare's exact ABR thresholds aren't publicly documented.
 The dashboard openly displays "Based on a sample" text under most reports.

 The long tail disappears.
-The five-pageview referral that brought your best customer last quarter?
-It might be in the data.
+The five-pageview referral that brought your best customer last quarter might be in the data.
 It might not.
-The 1% of visits that came from a specific Mastodon instance after one good post?
-Statistically dropped.
-Once you're sampling at 10%, anything that happened fewer than ten times in your raw data is now noise.
+The 1% of visits from one Mastodon instance after a good post get rounded away.
+At a 10% sample, anything that happened fewer than ten times in your raw data is now noise.

 Clickport doesn't sample.
-Every event lands in ClickHouse, and every chart you load reads from the full event set.
-When the dashboard says you got 47 visits from r/selfhosted last week, the answer is 47, not "approximately four to five times whatever we observed."
+Every event lands in ClickHouse, and every chart reads the full set.
+When the dashboard says 47 visits came from r/selfhosted last week, the number is 47.
+Not "roughly four to five times whatever fraction the system happened to keep."

-For a personal site, sampling rarely matters.
-For anyone making decisions from the data, it's the difference between "we have an answer" and "we have a guess that might be off by 30%."
+On a personal site, none of this matters.
+For anyone making a decision from the data, it's the gap between an answer and a guess that could be off by 30%.

 One person, four visits, four "visitors"

-Cloudflare defines a "visit" as a successful page view where the HTTP referer doesn't match the hostname of the request.
-The definition sounds reasonable.
+Cloudflare calls a "visit" a successful page view where the HTTP referer doesn't match the hostname of the request.
+Sounds reasonable.
 It isn't.
-Because Cloudflare has no visitor identifier (no cookie, no localStorage, no fingerprint), it has no way to know that the same person came back.
-Every fresh entry from outside counts as a new visit.
+Cloudflare has no visitor identifier, no cookie, no localStorage, no fingerprint, so it has no way to know the same person came back.
+Every fresh entry from outside is counted as a brand new visit.

 Read that twice.
-One person who enters your site four times today, via Google then Twitter then a newsletter then direct, shows up as four separate visits.
-Effectively four visitors, since the dashboard never deduplicates within the day.
+One person who comes to your site four times today, through Google then Twitter then a newsletter then direct, is logged as four separate visits.
+Four visitors, in effect, because the dashboard never dedupes within the day.

 How the same person gets counted in one day